-It doesn’t matter whether you are using watercolour, acrylic, oil or pastel if you do not understand your colours and what happens when you mix them together, you are never going to produce a really successful painting.
+Understanding colour is essential whether you are using watercolour, acrylic, oil or pastel. if you do not understand your colours and what happens when you mix them together, you’ll never going to produce a really successful painting.

-The first essential is to get hold of a colour wheel and look at it carefully.
+First off get hold of a colour wheel.
+Now lets get to know what it does.
 First find the three primary colours, red, yellow and blue.
 We shall start with red, red tones moving towards the blue will create great purples when mixed with a red moving towards the blue.
 In other words colours such as crimson (red moving towards blue) mixed with ultramarine (blue moving towards red) will make a great purple.
 BUT and it is a big but!
 A red moving towards the yellow mixed with ultramarine will make a brownish red, because you are mixing the three primary colours together.